 makes a lot, serves 3-5

-• heat on med-high heat, 2 tbsp coconut oil in large pot on stove top
+• heat on med-high heat, 2 tbsp coconut or avocado oil in large pot on stove top

 • add 1/2 cup popcorn kernels